mattermost/docs/source/install/mattermost-kubernetes-operator.rst

   $ kubectl apply -f cert.yaml -n $NEW_NAMESPACE
   $ kubectl apply -f s3-secret -n $NEW_NAMESPACE

-7. Create a Mattermost installation in the same namespace as new secrets.
+7. Create a Mattermost installation in the same namespace as the new secrets.

 .. code-block:: yaml